echan23/echan23/README.md

-Hey there, I'm Edward

-I’m a Computer Science major at the University of Maryland, College Park.
+Hey there, I'm Edward, a Computer Science major at the University of Maryland, College Park.
 I’m interested in building scalable backend systems, real-time applications, and AI-powered tools.

 My Favorite Projects: